ericroberts/factories/factories.md

 Failures:

-  1) Estimator#advance should return the sum of the estimated min and max advances Failure/Error: expect(subject.advance).to eq [ Double received unexpected message :revenue with (no args)
+  1) Estimator#projection should return the sum of the estimated min and max projections Failure/Error: expect(subject.projection).to eq [ Double received unexpected message :revenue with (no args)
-     # ./lib/estimator.rb:8:in `block in advance'
+     # ./lib/estimator.rb:8:in `block in projection'
      # ./lib/estimator.rb:7:in `each'
      # ./lib/estimator.rb:7:in `inject'
-     # ./lib/estimator.rb:7:in `advance'
+     # ./lib/estimator.rb:7:in `projection'
      # ./spec/estimator_spec.rb:17:in `block (3 levels) in <top (required)>'

 Finished in 0.01076 seconds (files took 0.38914 seconds to load)